When clients seek solutions, Lee Hollis delivers.

 After successfully trying numerous product liability, personal injury and commercial cases to verdict and resolving countless more through motion practice or settlement in jurisdictions across the country, Lee has learned that if a client wants to settle a case short of trial, the best way to achieve the most favorable settlement is to be represented by an attorney with the experience, reputation and ability to take the case to trial.
 A credible trial threat gives the client a stronger position in settlement negotiations and the ability to take the case to trial when it can’t be resolved.
 Too often, clients hire litigators who are happy to work a case up and settle it.
 When opposing counsel knows that attorney can’t or won’t try the case, they use that to extract a higher settlement or to obtain a large verdict at trial.
 The best way to prevent that situation is to hire a lawyer who is ready, willing and able to try the case if necessary.

-Lee has always been very involved in the firm, having served as the chair of the Recruiting Committee for many years.
-He currently serves as a member of Lightfoot’s Executive Committee and chairs the Marketing and Business Development Committee.
+Lee has always been very involved in the firm, having served as the chair of the Hiring Committee for many years.
+He currently chairs the Marketing & Business Development Committee.
 Lee has been the firm’s longtime representative in the Network of Trial Law Firms, where he has served as secretary, treasurer, vice-chair and chair, and led the organization through a successful nationwide search for a new executive director.
 Lee is a member of the International Association of Defense Counsel, the Defense Research Institute (DRI) and the Alabama Defense Lawyers Association (ADLA), where he served as co-chair of the ADLA Trial Academy for two years.

 Lee is a member of St. Stephen’s Episcopal Church and the Tocqueville Society of The United Way of Central Alabama.
 He has an amazing wife, Katie, and three wonderful children who, unfortunately, inherited their father’s lawyering/negotiating skills at a very young age.
 In his free time, Lee enjoys hunting, college football, golf and scuba diving.